Divya4879/RetroSudoku/README.md

 Created by Divya using Amazon Q Developer for the "That's Entertainment!" prompt in [this](https://dev.to/challenges/aws-amazon-q-v2025-04-30) challenge.

 Font: "Press Start 2P" by CodeMan38 (Google Fonts)

-## License

-This project is open-source and under MIT License.